doctest/doctest/doc/markdown/features.md

 And here is a list of things that are being considered but not part of the roadmap yet:

 - matchers - should investigate what they are :D
+- option to list files in which  there are test cases who match the current filters
 - handle ```wchar``` strings
 - refactor the assertion macros - make proxy functions that do most of the things to minimize code bloat
 - pool allocator for the ```String``` class - currently very unoptimized